 How government departments use your information

-We pass most of the information to government agencies to meet funding arrangements.
+We pass information to government agencies to meet funding arrangements as required under our contractual obligations.
 The College is a Data Processor for the Education and Skills Funding Agency.
 This means that the College will pass most of the personal information and some of the sensitive information you provide to the Education and Skills Funding Agency and the Department for Business, Innovation and Skills (BIS).
 Where necessary it is also shared with the Department for Education (DfE).

 The information is used for the exercise of functions of these government departments and to meet statutory responsibilities, including under the Apprenticeships, Skills, Children and Learning Act 2009.
 It is also used to create and maintain a unique learner number (ULN) and a Personal Learning Record (PLR).

-The information provided may be shared with other organisations for purposes of administration, the provision of career and other guidance and statistical and research purposes, relating to education, training, employment and well-being.
-This will only take place where the sharing is in compliance with the Data Protection Act 1998.
+The information provided may be shared with other organisations for purposes of administration, the provision of services and the provision of career and other guidance and statistical and research purposes, relating to education, training, employment and well-being.
+This will only take place where the sharing is in compliance with Data Protection legislation.

 You may be contacted after you have completed your programme of learning to establish whether you have entered employment or gone onto further training or education.